 Point source emissions, as based on annual actual emissions, in the NAA and affecting the NWF NAA was grown on a case-by-case basis for each source and represented in the ozone SIP workbooks for 2023.
 Emission estimates were projected to future years and to display any control technologies that will be applied.
 Data from Kem C. Gardner Policy Institute County Projections were used for developing projected emissions for all major point sources.
-37
+38 More information on how the Kem C. Gardner data was used is found on page 3 of the 2023 Point Source TSD.

 Point source operators provided a monthly percentage of annual emissions from January to December as part of their emissions inventory submission, which was used to generate source-specific monthly temporal profiles in SMOKE for point sources in Utah's emissions inventory.
+Emissions summaries are provided on a per-facility basis in the SMOKE TSD.39